continue-revolution/sd-webui-animatediff/README.md

 ## FAQ
-1. Q: Can I use SDXL to generate GIFs?

-    A: You will have to wait for someone to train SDXL-specific motion modules which will have a different model architecture.
-This extension essentially inject multiple motion modules into SD1.5 UNet.
-It does not work for other variations of SD, such as SD2.1 and SDXL.

 1. Q: Will ADetailer be supported?

     A: I'm not planning to support ADetailer.
 However, I plan to refactor my [Segment Anything](https://github.com/continue-revolution/sd-webui-segment-anything) to achieve similar effects.